pranavpr/cardinfo.github.io/_posts/2019-07-22-hdfc-diners-club-black-credit-card-review.md

 HDFC Diners Club Black Credit Card is feature packed and comes with multiple lifestyle and travel benefits.

-#### Welcome & Renewal benefits
+#### Welcome & Annual Benefits

-- 5,000 welcome reward points equivalent to Rs.
-5,000
-- 5,000 renewal reward points equivalent to Rs.
-5,000

-It's evident that this card compensates both joining and renewal fees by equivalent amount of reward points.
+HDFC Diners Club Black Credit Card comes with following complimentary annual memberships:

+- Club Marriott
+- Forbes Digital subscription
+- Zomato Gold
+- Amazon Prime
+- MakeMyTrip Double Black
+- Times Prime

+Above annual memberships are part of welcome benefits and can be availed upon completing the first transaction on the card.
+These memberships would be renewed for card members who achieve an annual spend milestone of Rs.
+8 Lakhs at the time of Card Anniversary.

+It's quite evident that HDFC Bank is luring the cardmembers for spending more by keeping the spending criteria for complimentary annual memberships higher than renewal fee waiver.

 #### Reward Points

 - 1 reward point = Rs.
-1 if used for booking hotels and air tickets at [dedicated portal](https://www.hdfcbankdinersclub.in/)
+1 if used for booking hotels and air tickets at [dedicated portal](https://offers.smartbuy.hdfcbank.com/diners)
 - 1 reward point ~ Rs.
 0.40 if used for redeeming from reward catalogue
 - 5 reward points per Rs.
 150 spent, 3.3% reward rate
-- 10X rewards on [Smartbuy](https://offers.smartbuy.hdfcbank.com) (Amazon, Flipkart, Hotels & Flights) and partner brands (Tata CLiQ, Swiggy, BigBasket, Uber, BookMyShow, Furlenco & Treebo Hotels), 33% reward rate
+- [10X rewards](/hdfc-bank-credit-card-10x-rewards-september-2019-update/) on Smartbuy (Amazon, Flipkart, Instant Vouchers, Hotels & Flights) and partner brands (Myntra, Swiggy, BookMyShow, Zoomcar, Godrej Nature’s Basket, Ola & FirstCry), 33% reward rate
 - Monthly cap on reward points
   - 15000 bonus reward points on Smartbuy
   - 25000 bonus reward points on partner brands
 - Reward points can be converted to AirMiles across British Airways Executive Club (Avios), Jet Airways (JPMiles), Singapore Airlines (KrisFlyer Miles) or Club Vistara in 1:1 ratio
+- Rewards Points are valid only for 3 years from the date of accumulation.

 10X rewards, though temporary, keeps on getting extended every month.
 33% reward rate is unbeatable and this alone makes this card stand out from the crowd.

+#### Monthly Benefits

+Card members can select two of following vouchers on achieving a monthly spend of Rs.
+80,000:

+- Ola Select membership
+- BookMyShow voucher worth Rs.
+500
+- TataCLiQ voucher worth Rs.
+500

+That's additional 1.25% reward rate in addition to 3.3% regular reward rate making overall reward rate of 4.55% which is simply amazing.
+This reward rate is even better than HDFC Bank's most premium card, [HDFC Bank Infinia Credit Card](/hdfc-bank-infinia-credit-card-upgrade-experience/).

 #### Airport Lounge Access

-- Unlimited Airport lounge access to 700+ Lounges in India and worldwide
+- Unlimited Airport lounge access to 800+ Lounges in India and worldwide
-- Lounge access is limited to primary card member only
+- Lounge access is complimentary for both primary and add-on card holders

 Unlike other cards, you can just swipe your HDFC Diners Club Black Credit Card for international lounge access.
 No need to carry those extra Priority Pass/ Dreamfolks DragonPass.

 #### Golf Program

-- 6 Complimentary Golf games (Green fee waiver) per quarter around 20 golf courses in India and 40 golf courses around world
+- 6 Complimentary Golf games (Green fee waiver) per quarter around 18 golf courses in India and 144 golf courses around world
 - 24-hour Golf Concierge Assistance services

 #### Concierge